PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/images/+page.md

 After you have uploaded your image to Google Drive, it will only be available to you (the one signed in to your Google account).
 To make it available to others, you must change the image's *General Access* policy.
 In Google Drive:

 1. Choose to share the image
-2. In the apperaing modal, change the *General Access* option from `Restricted` to `Anyone with the link`
+2. In the appearing modal, change the *General Access* option from `Restricted` to `Anyone with the link`

 To obtain the URL to the image, in Google Drive: